jtmenchaca/quickcompare/README.md

 Wilcoxon signed-rank test if the distribution is non-normal.
 The Shapiro–Wilk test is used to evaluate normality.

-When comparing between three groups, the ANOVA test is used to compare continuous columns.
+When comparing between three or more groups, the ANOVA test is used to compare continuous columns.

 If a continuous variable has a normal distribution, the mean and standard deviation are provided.
 If non-normal, the median and